 6. Create a loyalty program

 Selling to existing customers becomes easier when customers feel appreciated.
-By offering a reward for choosing your business, you gain more loyal customers.
+By offering a reward for choosing your business, you gain more repeat customers.

-A loyalty program rewards customers for buying from your business.
-Set up a loyalty program for your business to encourage customers to keep coming back.
+A loyalty program (which is somewhat a misnomer since these programs encourage repeat business rather than true loyalty) rewards customers for buying from your business repeated.
+Set up a loyalty program for your business to encourage customers to keep coming back rather than spreading their purchases over several competitors.
 To create the program, you could distribute cards or use an app to track customer purchases and rewards.

-Usually, a customer receives points each time they buy something at your business.
+Usually, a customer receives points each time they buy something from your business.
 Once the customer reaches a certain number of points, they receive a reward.
 The reward could be anything you choose, like a discount or free item.
-The loyalty program pulls customers back to your company, increasing your bottom line in business.
+A loyalty program pulls customers back to your company, increasing your bottom line in business.

 7. Train a service-centric team